spacemeshos/go-spacemesh/dev-docs/sync2-set-reconciliation.md

 the initial message when recent sync is enabled.

 `Recent` message is preceded by a number of `ItemChunk` messages carrying the actual items (keys).
+The items in immediately preceding `ItemChunk` message must be added to the set immediately before proceeding with further reconciliation.

 Parameters:
 * `SinceTime`: nanoseconds since Unix epoch marking the beginning of recent items that were sent, according to the local timestamp.
+  If `SinceTime` is zero, this indicates a response to another Recent message.

-As a response to `Recent` message, the local items starting from `SinceTime` according to their local timestamp are sent to the peer via a number of `ItemChunk` messages.
+As a response to `Recent` message, the local items starting from `SinceTime` according to their local timestamp are sent to the peer via a number of `ItemChunk` messages, followed by `Recent` message with zero timestamp, indicating that the items need to be added to the set immediately before proceeding with further reconciliation.
 After that the sync sequence without further `Recent` message but with or without MinHash probing is initiated, depending on whether a positive `maxDiff` value is set via the `WithMaxDiff` option.

 ```mermaid
 sequenceDiagram